 Our next stop was at the Rockerfeller home, Kykuit.
 We finished the day at Washington Irving's cottage.

-After spending two days in Tarrytown, viewing the historic sights in the area, we headed out on our treck up the Hudson River.
+ng two days in Tarrytown, viewing the historic sights in the area, we headed out on our treck up the Hudson River.
 One of the majestic sights is West Point along the west bank of the river.

 On Saturday we got to Kingston, located on the northern banks of Rondout Creek, the eastern terminus of a canal that ran from Pennsylvania to the Hudson River.
 Coal was hauled on small barges to Kingston, than reloaded onto larger barges for transport to New York City or other New England cities.
 Kingston was also the first Capital of New York and was burned to the ground in 1777 by the British.

 After attending a Lutheran church service this morning, Sunday, June 15, we motored another 40 miles up the river towards Albany.
-We are anchored for the night behind Houghtaling Island.
+We are anchored for the night behind Houghtaling Island

 After attending a Lutheran church service this morning, Sunday, June 15, we motored another 40 miles up the river towards Albany.
-We are anchored for the night behind Houghtaling Island.
+We are anchored for the night behind Houghtaling Island

-Monday we continued up river, passing Albany and the capital building.
+building.
 Shortly north of Albany we entered the first lock of the upper Hudson River. the Troy lock.
 We spent the night at the town of Waterford dock, offered free with power and water to lure boaters to spend some money in their neat town.

 We spent Tuesday and Wednesday working our way up the Champlain Canal into the south end of Lake champlain.
 Because of the significance of this natural water route in our early history, there are many historic sites along the way.